-MIV MARKET - GROWTH OF TOTAL ASSETS AND MICROFINANCE PORTFOLIO
+3.3 MIV MARKET - GROWTH OF TOTAL ASSETS AND MICROFINANCE PORTFOLIO

 The MIVs' total assets grew by 6.4% in 2015, compared to the 2014 forecast of 5.5%.
-In 2016, MIVs are expected to have a growth of 8.2% on the basis of MIVs that are expected to remain active at the end of 2016.
+In 2016, MIVs are expected to have the lowest growth in a 10-year period, at 2.6%2.
 Looking at the past 10 years, the market size has more than quintupled since 2006, representing a compounded growth rate of 20% for total assets and 24% for microfinance portfolio.
-If we only consider the MIVs that have participated in this survey for 10 consecutive editions, their respective growth was of 16% for total assets and 21% for microfinance portfolio.
+If we only consider the MIVs that have participated in this survey for 10 consecutive editions3, their respective growth was of 16% for total assets and 21% for microfinance portfolio.